Brad helps clients resolve conflicts — through negotiation when possible and through litigation when necessary.

 Brad is an associate and trial litigation lawyer with Foley & Lardner LLP’s Jacksonville office.
 He is a member of the firm’s Business Litigation & Dispute Resolution, Government Enforcement Defense & Investigations, and Tax Controversy Practice Groups.

-Brad is a trial lawyer at heart.
-In 13 years of practice, he has taken eight cases to trial in a variety of civil and criminal matters in federal and state court.
+Brad is a trial lawyer at heart, having taken a number of eight cases to trial in a variety of civil and criminal matters in federal and state court.
 But he also recognizes that his clients’ interests are often best served by resolving disputes without the expense and uncertainty of a trial.
 Thus Brad has assisted a large number of clients in resolving their matters by negotiation or through pretrial motion practice.
 His practice has a special focus on tax controversies and other conflicts involving federal and state governments.

 Prior to joining Foley, Brad served 6 ½ years as a trial attorney in the U.S. Department of Justice Tax Division in Washington, D.C.
 In that role, Brad had primary litigation responsibility for hundreds of federal tax cases in courts around the country — including some of the most legally and factually complex tax disputes in the courts.
 Brad has litigated cases involving unfiled foreign bank account reports (FBARs), tax shelters, inter-sovereign immunities, tax penalties, bankruptcies, and efforts by taxpayers to shield assets from collection.
 He also served a detail as a criminal prosecutor in the U.S. Attorney’s Office for the Eastern District of Virginia.

 Brad is one of a very small number of tax attorneys in Jacksonville with experience serving in the Tax Division.

 Before his justice department service, Brad was a judicial clerk for U.S. District Judge Virginia Covington in Jacksonville, Florida.